Estimated reading time: 6 minutes

 4. Identify Key Customer Groups

 Every organization has customers.
-Those that understand who the key customer groups are can create products and services based on customer requirements.
+Those who understand the key customer groups can create products and services based on customer requirements.

-The mistake a lot of organizations make is not acknowledging employees as a key customer group.
+The mistake many organizations make is not acknowledging employees as a key customer group.

 Example Key Customer Groups: